plankanban/planka-docs/README.md

-# Planka Documentation
+# PLANKA Docs

-A more detailed description will be added later
+A more detailed description will be added later.

 ### Needed commands